SlithyMatt/x16-xci/README.md

 * **bitmap** - Filename of the level background bitmap, which should be an indexed 16-color 320x200 raw image file.
 It should have a raw 24-bit palette file that has the same filename appended with ```.pal```.
 If that file is not available, the bitmap will use the default palette, offset 0.
 It will be converted to X16 format and stored across 4 banks of banked RAM when that level's zone is loaded.
 The starting bank is based on the level number.
 Using N for the level number, it will be stored in banks 6N+2 through 6N+5.
 So, that would be banks 2-5 for level 0 (loaded from **Z000L0.02.BIN** for zone 0, for example), banks 8-11 for level 1 and so on up to banks 56-59 for level 9.
 The palette for this bitmap will be written to palette offset N+1 (e.g. level 0 = palette offset 1) when the level's zone is loaded.
 * **music** - Filename of the level music VGM file.
 It is converted into a more X16-friendly format and stored in bank that it shares with sound effects in banked RAM.
 Using N for the level number, that bank number will be 6N+6.
 So, level 0 of zone 0 music and sound effects would be loaded from **Z000L0.06.BIN** and stored in bank 6.
 * **init** - This key is placed at the beginning of the level initialization sequence.
+It has no values.
 It will always be the first sequence run when the level is loaded.
-Has no values.
+It must appear before any other sequences.
 * **first** - This key is placed at the beginning of the sequence that is run after initialization the very first time the level is loaded.
+It has no values.
 This is good for exposition, explaining what the level is supposed to be.
 This sequence will not be run when the level is re-visited.
+Must appear after the **init** sequence (if defined) and before any others.
+* **end_anim** - Marks the end of of an **init**, **first**, **tool_trigger** or **item_trigger** animation sequence.
 Has no values.
-* **end_anim** - Marks the end of of an **init** or **first** animation sequence.
-Has no values.
 * **set_state** - This key sets a state value to true.
 This key's only value is the name of the state, which must be a unique string identifier.
 The initial value of all states is false at the beginning of a game, so this must be called to set a state to true.
 * **clear_state** - This key sets a state value to false.
 This key's only value is the name of the state.
 * **if** - This key is placed at the beginning of a sequence that will be executed if the specified state is set to true.
 It will be played immediately after the last preceding sequence that could be played is done.
-For example, a level could have three **if** sequences, and all three states are true the first time the level is visited.
-In that case, the **init** sequence is run first (if it exists), followed by the **first** sequence (if it exists), then each **if** sequence in the order in which they appear in the level file.
 The only value for this key is the name of the state.
 An **if** sequence must end with an **end_if** key.
 You can place **if** sequences within other sequences, inclusing other **if** sequences, allowing you to define a hierarchy of outcomes based on different states.
 * **if_not** - This key is placed at the beginning of a sequence that will be executed if the specified state is set to false.
 It will be played immediately after the last preceding sequence that could be played is done.
 Their is no priority difference between **if** and **if_not** sequences, only their order in the level file.
 The only value for this key is the name of the state.
-If the state changes to false during the level, that will trigger this sequence to run once the current sequence is complete.
-The sequence can be run only once during each visit to the level.
 * **end_if** - Marks the end of the sequence that began with the last **if** or **if_not** that hasn't yet ended.
 Has no values.
 * **tool_trigger** - This key is placed at the beginning of a sequence that will be executed when a tool cursor is clicked on a specific tile range.
 The first value is the name of the tool, which must be ```walk```, ```run```, ```look```, ```use```, ```talk``` or ```strike```.
 The next four value represent the tile range, in the order of X1, Y1, X2, Y2.
 The tile (or tile space -- there is no pixel-level triggering) at X1,Y1 is the upper left corner and X2,Y2 is the lower right corder.
 If the user clicks the specified tool cursor anywhere within that rectangle, the sequence will run as soon as the current sequence is done.
 These trigger areas can overlap each other to allow different sequences to run based on the currently selected tool.
 The first **tool_trigger** sequence defined for a tile will be the default action if no tool or item is selected before the mouse is clicked.
 This will also cause the tool cursor for that trigger to be displayed while the mouse hovers over that tile, allowing the user to automatically select the most likely needed tool without having to bring up the toolbar.
-A **tool_trigger** sequence must end with a **end_trigger** key.
+A **tool_trigger** sequence must end with a **end_anim** key.
 It may not be placed within any other sequences, but it may contain **if** and **if_not** sequences.
+Each level can have no more than 64 trigger sequences of any kind.
 * **item_trigger** - This key is placed at the beginning of a sequence that will be executed when an item cursor is clicked on a specific tile range.
 The first value is the name of the item, which must match a name found in the inventory file.
 The second value is the required quantity.
 If the player tries to activate this trigger with an insufficient quantity of that item in their inventory, the sequence will not be run.
 Instead, a text line will appear saying "You only have x, you need y", where x is the current quantity in the player's inventory and y is the required quantity.
 The next value is the cost, which is the number that will be deducted from the inventory quantity after this trigger.
 For example, most money transaction will have the same value for both required quantity and cost.
 However, an item that can be used repeatedly as a tool will probably just have a required quantity of one and a cost of zero.
 The next four values are the tile range, which works the same as in **tool_trigger**, except that an **item_trigger** can never be a default action.
 It always requires the player to select the item from the inventory first.
-An **item_trigger** sequence must end with a **end_trigger** key.
+An **item_trigger** sequence must end with a **end_anim** key.
 It may not be placed within any other sequences, but it may contain **if** and **if_not** sequences.
-* **end_trigger** - This key marks the end of the sequence that began with the last **tool_trigger** or **item_trigger** key.
-Has no values.
+Each level can have no more than 64 trigger sequences of any kind.
 * **text** - Places a line of text at the current position.
 When a level is loaded, the intiial position is the first line of the text area.
 After that, the next line of text will appear directly below, on line 2 (unless a **scroll**, **line** or **clear** is specified first), then line 3 and finally line 4.
 If more text is added, the text in lines 2 through 4 will scroll up one line, and new text will continue on line 4.
 The first value after the key is the text style number, as defined in the menu file, so it can be 1, 2 or 3.
 A value of zero will use the menu text style.
 Any other value is invalid.
 After that, the remaining values are the words that will appear.
 Note that all whitespace will be rendered as a single space in the game.
 If you're the type of person who likes two spaces after a period, well, that's just too bad.
 The total length of the text line (as it will be rendered on screen) must not exceed 38 characters to allow for a single-space margin on each side.
 * **scroll** - Scrolls the text field up the specified number of lines (1-4).
 The current position for new text will also scroll up with the earlier text.
 * **line** - Places a blank line at the current position, which then moves down a line, or forces an effective preceding ```scroll 1``` if the current position is already line 4.
 Has no values.